kpg-anon/4chan-Media-Gallery/README.md

 	npm start
 	```
 ## 🧑‍💻 Usage 💻
 1. Navigate to `http://localhost:3000` in your web browser to view and interact with the media gallery.

-Search accepts multiple terms like `<term1>|<term2>`.
-In addition to the 'S' hotkey you can also just click on thumbnails to initiate download.
+* Search accepts multiple terms like `<term1>|<term2>`.
+In addition to the 'S' hotkey, you can also just click on thumbnails to initiate download.

 | Hotkey |                 Action                 |
 |:------:|:--------------------------------------:|